Savant-sys/Gap-Reconstruction-in-Autonomous-Panoramic-Vision/README.md

 <img width="1462" height="551" alt="image" src="https://github.com/user-attachments/assets/97ea91a3-a5db-4c46-b778-47e4501ac875" />
 Fig. 3. (a) Detection performance and (b) Detection confidence for original, masked, and inpainted images

+Inpainting does not effectively recover masked regions, and negatively impacts both detection and confidence
 ## Project Objective

 Gap reconstruction using image inpainting for generation of Autonomous Panoramic Vision